Larsa Pippen Stuns In A Blue Sparkle Dress As She’s Ready To Hit The Town

 The Kardashian bestie accessorized her look with clear heels and a full face of makeup.
 The glam application included sculpted eyebrows, thick lashes, black eyeliner, and smoky eye shadow.
 She finished off the style with pink blush on the apples of her cheeks, a shimmering highlighter on her face, glossy pink lips, and a bronzed glow all over her body.

-In the caption, Larsa told her followers that she was “ready” to hit the town and that her outfit was made by the brand PrettyLittleThing.
+In the caption, Larsa told her followers that she was “ready” to hit the town, adding that her outfit was made by the brand PrettyLittleThing.

 Of course, many of Larsa’s over 1.8 million fans couldn’t get enough of the sultry shot.
 The photo raked in over 19,000 likes and nearly 200 comments in the first eight hours after it went live on the platform.